 * UPDATE: Courts dismissed most Crestor lawsuits.
 The rest were settled or withdrawn.
 Drugwatch’s legal partners are not accepting Crestor cases at this time.

-Lawsuits blamed Crestor for serious side effects.
-These include kidney damage, liver damage, severe muscle injury and Type 2 diabetes.
+Crestor’s side effects have been blamed in lawsuits.
+These side effects include kidney damage, liver damage, severe muscle injury and Type 2 diabetes.

 Crestor users filed more than 1,200 lawsuits in California state courts.
 Judges dismissed more than 1,000 of those lawsuits filed by out-of-state plaintiffs.